gkostalkowicz/planner-server/README.md

 This repository contains server of the Planner application.
 Client repository is available under https://github.com/gkostalkowicz/planner-client.

-## See it in action

-Application is available under https://planner-react.herokuapp.com/.

 ## Starting local development

 Below is a quick guide how to set up local development environment and start the application.